joycezemitchell/onstate/README.md

 ![Alt text](https://github.com/joycezemitchell/onstate/blob/master/images/im3.jpg)

 It will do the following:
-1. Create 3 database tables(collections, products and orders)
+1. Create 3 database tables(collections, products and orders).
-2. Import all collections from Shopify store
+2. Import all collections from Shopify store.
-3. Import all products
+3. Import all products.
-4. Import all orders
+4. Import all orders.

 Here are sample screenshots of the tables: